 After renting a fishing pole and trying the delicious fresh fish tacos at Molokai Fish and Dive, the owner talked us into going on his snorkeling tour the coming weekend.
-It was only $70 each and would take us to some of the most pristine reefs in Hawaii and even give us the chance to see sea turtles.
+It was only $70 each and would take us to some of the most pristine Hawaii reefs and even give us the chance to see Hawaiian green sea turtles.
 Not a hard sell at all.
 It also helped that the reviews online were pretty spectacular.
 And we were excited to finally get some use out of the snorkel and mask we purchased after getting scuba certified two years ago (womp womp, I know).
 So, we locked it in!

 Although we are certified divers, we had never experienced being in the ocean before since we did our open water dive in Homestead Crater in Utah because we were bored in Colorado one January (no aquatic life there whatsoever).

 Getting in the open ocean freaked me out at first, especially since the water was a little rough – not the placid lake-like experience I had experienced before.
 But, once I saw all the colorful coral and insane amount of life all around me, I forgot all about my fears and just enjoyed my Hawaii snorkeling adventure!

 It didn’t take long for us to lose count of how many different kinds of fish we saw.
 Not to mention all the colors of coral – purple, blue, yellow, red, and green.
 We had seen photos of what life looks like under the ocean, but seeing it in person felt unreal.
 It was pure magic to be snorkeling in Molokai.

 Buddy had also recently purchased an underwater housing for his camera just for this trip.
 So, he was excited to use it.
 I was instantly grateful for my flippers, so I could keep up with him as he swam and dove to try to capture a bit of the wonder we were experiencing.
 And since it was so shallow, he didn’t have to swim far to get a close look at the many fish and corals.